ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 The `-exec` action behaves in another way.
 No text data is transferred in this case.
 The `find` interpreter constructs a program call using the `find` results.
 It passes the paths of found files and directories to the program.
 These paths are not plain text.

-You can get the `-exec` action behavior when using the pipeline.
-Call the `xargs` utility for that.
+You can use a pipeline and get the -exec action behavior.
+Apply the xargs utility for that.

 Here is an example.
 Suppose that you want to find the pattern in the contents of the found files.
 The `grep` utility should receive file paths but not the plain text in this case.
 You can apply pipeline and `xarg` to solve this task.
 The solution looks like this:
 {line-numbers: false, format: Bash}